Ankit-jailwal/ankitjailwal.com/README.md

 # Personal Portfolio Website
-I built my personal Portfolio websit using flutter web and hosted it using Firebase hosting.
+I built my personal Portfolio website using flutter web and hosted it using Firebase hosting.

 ## Features:
 1. Dark/Light mode along with transitions.